yuanjunchai/yuanjunchai.github.io/_pages/about.md

 Above things are my research interests.
 If you are interested in any of these topics and would like to academic collaborations, please feel free to contact me at [yuanjunchai89@gmail.com](mailto:yuanjunchai89@gmail.com).

-By the way, with strong research&industry experience and handling multiple A100 GPUs, I decide to **seek for a research postion to publish papers for a PhD position**.
+By the way, with strong research and industry experience, I decide to **seek for a PhD position**.
 Although pursuing academics is a tough journey, but I could overcome it with responsibility, active feedback, and all great supervisors&collaborators.
+Now I am holding multiple A100 GPUs.
 If you are interested in my research and applications, please directly contact me.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->